Divorce Attorneys in Las Vegas

 - Are there separate living arrangements already in place?
 If not, what will change?

 - Are there any disputes over the family pets?

 - Will child support payments be required?
 If so, who pays and how much?

 - Will the children live with one parent or share time with both parents?

 - Will schooling transportation responsibilities need to change?

 - How will after-school events, doctor's appointments, and other social activities be handled?

 - Are there issues with vacations and holidays that need to be addressed?

-Las Vegas divorce lawyers, Jennifer V. Abrams, Vincent Mayo and Brandon Leavitt, have the experience that comes from arguing hundreds of Motions for Temporary Orders before the Clark County Family Court judges.
+Las Vegas divorce lawyers, Jennifer V. Abrams and Vincent Mayo have the experience that comes from arguing hundreds of Motions for Temporary Orders before the Clark County Family Court judges.
 This experience includes knowing the past rulings and general inclinations of each family court judge concerning Temporary Order issues.

 Methods for Court Issued Temporary Orders